-Coordinators: Steve Koenig, Wayne Cotter
+Coordinators: Steve Koenig, Wavne Cotter

 Each session will focus on one album by a band or solo artist and be enriched by related tracks from the band's career or works by others which shed light on the album.
-Discussion will cover performer histories, musical styles, historical contexts and critical reactions.
 Our definition of "rock" will be inclusive, containing branches of reggae, soul, folk and country.
-Some artists we might present include Creedence Clearwater Revival, Blondie, Chicago, Joan Armatrading, Jethro Tull, The Talking Heads and The Moody Blues.
+Some artists we might present include The Smith, Aretha Franklin, Toots and The Maytals, Jimi Hendrix, Funkadelic, Neil Young with Crazy Horse, Moody Blues, and Jethro Tull.